UPDATE: The City of Racine razed this 1928 historic landmark Feb-March 2021. This raze was So Wrong.

 In other words, the Court of Appeals ruled that the current owner could not contest the order because his attorney turned in his paperwork after the deadline.
 The court did not look at whether or not this is actually a building that needs to be razed.
 The court NEVER reviewed the building’s condition at all, or what the city says needs to be fixed.
 The court was only upholding the deadline date that the owner missed – nothing else.
 The City did not have to prove that the building needs to be razed.
 Contact your City of Racine alders as soon as possible to ask for an updated review before it might be razed.

-We have raised the MONEY to make the Building Envelope safe!
+We hade raised the MONEY to make the Building Envelope safe!

 On Fri.
 Feb 5, 2021, we submitted our 7-page Development & Restoration Plan to the City: Mayor & Aldermen.
 (As of Feb.
-14, 2021 we have not heard from the city about our submitted PLAN)
+23, 2021 we have not heard from the city about our submitted PLAN, and that is the day the raze started.)

 UPDATE ON SAVING THE 1928 BUILDING